 Text: There are no required texts for this course.
 For anyone who wish to study from a text book, we suggest an online open source textbook found at http://bit.ly/2vK7UTB.
 Calculus Early Transcendental by Stewart or Rogawski are also great reference books, any edition is good.

-Lecture Shell: You may purchase a printed packet from Target Copy on 1412 W. University Ave.
-(Not the Target Store).
+Lecture Shell: You may purchase a printed packet from Target Copy at 1412 W. University Ave. (cover is a xxxx).
 You may also print it off from Canvas under the Course Resources tab.